sirech/homepage2/src/pages/articles/2021-01-26-what-does-the-nginx-ingress-controller-actually-do/index.md

 }
 ```

 This is not quite the configuration that the Ingress Controller uses.
 A real one for one of the clusters in my project is 12K lines long.
 And a lot of calls to Lua functions.
-For your own sanity, start with the simpler example.
+For your sanity, start with the simpler example.

 ### Checking the actual configuration

-If you still want to check that monstruous config file, use the plugin I mentioned above:
+If you still want to check that monstrous config file, use the plugin I mentioned above:

 ```
 kubectl ingress-nginx conf --namespace $NAMESPACE --pod $POD > /tmp/nginx.conf